rubyatscale/packs/README.md

 ## Make files or directories public API
 `bin/packs make_public path/to/file.rb path/to/directory`

-This moves a file or directory to public API (that is -- the `app/public` folder).
+This moves a file or directory to public API (either the `app/public` folder or the pack's specified public path).

 Make sure there are no spaces between the comma-separated list of paths of directories.